zonemaster/zonemaster/docs/public/specifications/test-zones/Address-TP/address01.md

 ### ALL-NON-REACHABLE
 All addresses of all nameservers falls within one of the address blocks listed as not globally reachable.
-Delegation contatins three name servers to cover all combinations of defined address block types.
+Delegation contains three name servers to cover all combinations of defined address block types.

 * Zone: all-non-reachable.address01.xa